Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Don’t Play Loud Music in the Same Room With Your Cat

-If loud music is being played in the same room as your cat, it’s best to move them somewhere else.
+If loud music must be played in the same room as your cat, it’s best to move them somewhere else.
 Keeping them away from loud noises as much as possible will help protect their ears and keep them safe.

 2. Limit Your Cat’s Exposure Time